A recent article by Forbes revealed 4 unbelievable statistics about adults in America:

 Some of their resources focus on the mathematical side of financing.
 Their main personal finance resource is called “Building Your Future”, a series of 4 books that are classroom-ready, complete with a teacher’s guide.
 The curriculum is geared toward students in 4th-12th grade.

 PBS provides a great resource called “Your Life, Your Money.”
 Hosted by actor Donald Faison (Scrubs, Clueless), Your Life, Your Money is a series of videos on financial topics such as getting out of debt, saving, investing, and retirement.

 There are also resources for educators and parents including a facilitator’s guide, video transcripts, a glossary of financial terms, and links to relevant national financial organizations.
-The videos are geared towards teens and young adults, but can be used by anyone.
+The videos are geared toward teens and young adults but can be used by anyone.

 Another great financial literacy resource comes from the Federal Deposit Insurance Corporation (FDIC).
 MoneySmart was designed to help people of all ages strengthen their financial skills.
 They provide learning resources as well as tools and strategies for teaching others about financial literacy.

 One great feature of MoneySmart is the online training webinars they regularly hold.
 Webinars include their “Train-the-Trainer” program, MoneySmart for Older Adults, and MoneySmart for Small Business, and you must register in advance to participate in webinars.
 People who have reviewed the Guide to Presenting and seek additional training are good candidates for train-the-trainer workshops.